johnmcraig/Azure-image-gallery/README.md

 ## Future Features to be Implemented

 - User Login and User Roles.
-- A Search Query to find images by Title and Tag strings.
+- A Search Query to find images by Title and Tags.
 - Able to edit tags.